 A great way to test the traction of a pair of shoes, once you have them before you, is to pour some soapy water or an oily substance onto a hard surface.
 Most poorly manufactured shoes will not pass this test.
-Dress shoes with good traction will present you no trouble walking on even wet, hard surfaces.
+Dress shoes with good traction will present you with no trouble walking on even wet, hard surfaces.

-They can also be eventually resoled if need, which is not possible with cemented shoes.
+They can also be eventually resoled if need be, which is not possible with cemented shoes.
 This is not to say that shoes which are cemented, or held together with adhesive, are not a good choice.
 The price is often far lower than their counterparts, while the traction can be, at times, superior.